decodejacques/networking-fundamentals-workshop/exercises/8/README.md

 ## Description
-You want to serve a webpage that loads the html file css files described below.
+Your job is to create an HTTP server that loads an HTML file at the `/` path and a css file at the `/mystyle.css` path.
+The HTTP server is located in the `template.js` file.
+Running `node template.js` will start the HTTP server.

 At the `/` path, the HTTP response should have a content type of `text/html` and the body should be the following: